QuantumScape Corporation (QS) Stock: A SWOT Analysis

 Truist gave a rating of “Hold” to QS, setting the target price at $10 in the report published on September 29th of the previous year.

-Volatility was left at 9.42%, however, over the last 30 days, the volatility rate increased by 7.44%, as shares surge +3.53% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +36.80% upper at present.
+Volatility was left at 9.30%, however, over the last 30 days, the volatility rate increased by 6.30%, as shares sank -5.25% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +57.26% upper at present.

-During the last 5 trading sessions, QS fell by -10.92%, which changed the moving average for the period of 200-days by -20.05% in comparison to the 20-day moving average, which settled at $9.36.
-In addition, QuantumScape Corporation saw 55.38% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, QS rose by +1.32%, which changed the moving average for the period of 200-days by -19.79% in comparison to the 20-day moving average, which settled at $9.34.
+In addition, QuantumScape Corporation saw 62.26% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading